LaurentMazare/tensorflow-ocaml/examples/gan/README.md

 GANs are generative models: after training a GAN on a dataset it should be able to produce content very similar to what the original dataset holds.
-They are made of two nets, a *Generator* and a *Discriminator*, that compete against each other in a zero-sum game.
+A GAN is composed of two nets, a *Generator* and a *Discriminator*, that compete against each other in a zero-sum game.

 Consider a dataset of images.